mcmasty/mcmasty.github.io/_pages/covid-splash.md

 ![High Level Testing]({{ site.url }}{{ site.baseurl }}/assets/images/covid/high_level_testing_20200427_1588018780.png){: .align-center}

-California's jump in testing has not continued.
-On the bright side, it appears testing throughput has increased to approach the 200k test per day, up from the 150k per day plateau of the last few weeks.
+It appears testing throughput has increased to approach the 250k test per day, up from the 150k per day plateau of the last few weeks.